DerJusten/CyberSave77/README.md

 This application just checks if a process called "Cyberpunk2077.exe" is running.
 If the process is not running, it keeps checking and checking until you stop/exit the application or until the process actually gets started.
 If it gets started or is already running, two things happen.
 1. The list of external applications will be checked and will be started, if they are any.
 2. "GameSaveChecker" starts, which will compare the directories of the original savegame and your extra savegame directory.
 It keeps checking these directories until there are new Auto-or Quicksaves.
 The default settings copies only savegames which are **older than 5 minutes** than the last save.
 <br>This Process is also responsible for the "autosave" feature, which is pretty rudimental.
 It checks if the game is in foreground and just sends a keypress (F5).
+I will probably rework this when I have the time.